Kenneth7117/pygoat/README.md

 ## Workflow Overview
 The GitHub Actions pipeline is triggered on:
-- Pushes to the `main` branch.
+- Pushes to the `master` branch.
-- Pull request events targeting the `main` branch.
+- Pull request events targeting the `master` branch.

 ### Pipeline Steps:
 1. **Code Checkout**: The repository is checked out to the runner.